hugoalh/hugoalh/guides/hxhs-universal-contributing.md

 - If the pull request is not ready but want to save/stage it, mark it as draft and no need to add any identifications to the title (e.g.: `[WIP] XXXXXXXX`).

 > [!NOTE]
-> - The pull request does not need to pass any automatic review, automatic reviews are the references for the code reviewers.
+> - The pull request does not need to pass any automatic reviews, automatic reviews are the references for the code reviewers.
 > - For the general process time, please visit the "[hxhS (hugoalh & hugoalh Studio) Universal General Process Time - Pull Request](https://github.com/hugoalh/hugoalh/blob/main/guides/hxhs-universal-general-process-time.md#pull-request)".

 ### Create A Security Vulnerability Report